Leap of Faith

 But that never happens.
 There are always questions that we’re not able to answer.
 There are always things that are just uncertain.

-It’s better to be explicit about the leap of faith.
+We should be explicit about the leap of faith.

 Be general and specific